- Overview

 Spend a semester studying engineering in Denmark!
 The Technical University of Denmark is only 10 km north of the cosmopolitan city of Copenhagen.

-The Technical University of Denmark (DTU) is committed to serving society through applied technology, and has pursued this ideal for the past 184 years.
+The Technical University of Denmark (DTU) is committed to serving society through applied technology and has pursued this ideal for the past 184 years.
 Based on intensive efforts in research, innovation, and the transfer of knowledge, the University has contributed to Denmark's leading positions in diverse fields such as design, wind energy, biotechnology, electronics, and telecommunications.
 It thereby deserves a substantial share of the credit for Denmark being able, despite its modest size, to create and maintain a welfare society that is the envy of many nations.

 This exchange program is College of Engineering (ENGR) specific, meaning only undergraduate ENGR students may participate.
 DTU and Pitt are members of Global E3, an exchange consortium of over 60 Engineering Schools from around the world.
-This consortium is administered by the Institute of International Education (IIE).
-For more information about the university, see the Global E3 DTU page and the DTU website
+This consortium is administered by the Institute of International Education (IIE)

+DTU accepts students for Fall, Spring or Academic Year.
 Courses are available in both English and Danish.

 Typically, semesters are:

-- Fall Semester: September to December
+• Fall Semester: September to December

-- Spring Semester: February to May
+• Spring Semester: February to May

 As an active and engaged participant on this program, you will have the opportunity to develop:

-- the ability to succeed independently in a foreign education environment.
+• the ability to succeed independently in a foreign education environment.

-- non-US based perspectives on your field of study and/or future career path.
+• non-US based perspectives on your field of study and/or future career path.

-- a global network of peers in similar fields of study and connections with faculty in Denmark
+• a global network of peers in similar fields of study and connections with faculty in Denmark

 Office Responsible for International Exchange Students